Skywire/Magento-CreditMemoAPI/README.md

 Magento-CreditMemoAPI
 =====================

+# Skywire CreditMemoAPI #

-Extension of the core Mage_Sales_Model_Api_Resource to add missing functionality such as create to Credit Memos
+Written to extend the core SOAP Credit Memo API which was missing the ability to create Credit Memos using the API

+## Magento Compatibility ##

+*   1.10 Producrtion

+## Version History ##

+*   0.1.0 - Initial Commit [ATJ]